List of Transformers film series cast and characters: Bumblebee

 For Age of Extinction, Bumblebee is a modified vintage 1967 Chevrolet Camaro, and later a 2014 Chevrolet Camaro concept.
 He appears after Optimus calls all the Autobots and has a rivalry with Drift.
-He later aids Hound in a battle and rides Strafe.
+He later aids Hound in a battle, kills Stinger, and rides Strafe.

-In The Last Knight, Bumblebee transforms into a 2017 Chevrolet Camaro and is accidentally given a female voice.
+In The Last Knight, Bumblebee transforms into a 2016 Chevrolet Camaro and is accidentally given a female voice akin to Siri.
 Near the end, his real voice speaks again to Optimus, turning him back to normal and snapping him out of Quintessa's brainwashing.
 Flashbacks reveal that he and Hot Rod were the first Autobots to arrive on Earth and fought alongside the Allied forces to fight the Nazi Party during World War II, and transformed to a 1937 Mercedes-Benz Typ 320.
 He also knows Edmund from when they first met before he met Sam, and has the ability to reassemble himself after being blown to pieces.

-In the Bumblebee prequel, he is redesigned to look like his G1 counterpart and transforms into a 1967 Volkswagen Beetle.
-In the film, he lands on Earth after Cybertron falls to the Decepticons.
+Bumblebee is the main protagonist of the eponymous prequel.
+He is redesigned to resemble his G1 counterpart but more Bay-inspired and transforms into a 1967 Volkswagen Beetle.
+In the film, he lands on Earth in 1987 after Cybertron falls to the Decepticons.
 After his synthetic voice communicator is ripped out and destroyed by Blitzwing, he escapes and befriends Charlie Watson.
 He comes into conflict with Decepticons Shatter and Dropkick, who are looking for him to learn Optimus Prime's location.
 After being captured by Sector 7, led by Jack Burns, Shatter and Dropkick interrogate him.
 Bumblebee manages to kill them, and he and Charlie part ways so he can be with Optimus Prime and the other Autobots.

-Bumblebee reappears in Rise of the Beasts looking similar to his look in Transformers with a changed head.
+Bumblebee reappears in Rise of the Beasts, looking similar to his look in the first movie but with a changed head.
+Bumblebee is deactivated by Scourge before taking the latter's Autobot insignia off as a trophy and stealing the half of Transwarp key.
+During the final battle, he is revived by the Energon pulsing on Earth, with his arrival turning the tide of the battle.

 Jazz

-Jazz (voiced by Darius McCrary in the first film, Andrew Kishino in Transformers: The Game) is the first lieutenant of the Autobots and Optimus Prime's second-in-command.
-Jazz transforms into a modified silver 2007 Pontiac Solstice Custom Hardtop GXP, and is armed with a crescent blaster.
-He is killed by Megatron during the battle in Mission City.
+Jazz (voiced by Darius McCrary in the first film, Andrew Kishino in Transformers: The Game, Troy Baker in Rise of the Dark Spark) is the first lieutenant of the Autobots and Optimus Prime's second-in-command who displays a hip hop-like personality.
+Jazz transforms into a modified silver 2006 Pontiac Solstice Weekend Club Racer concept, making him the smallest of the original five Autobots, and is armed with a crescent blaster and an electromagnetic device that takes away human weapons.
+In spite of his size, he is a fearless and loyal soldier who is willing to jump into a fight with a larger foe, which leads him to get killed by Megatron during the battle in Mission City.